jorgenwentzel/calculator/readme.md

 and modified values depending on input.
 When I got this right, modifying functions went without any major issues.

-- Using event listeners for keys, and separating numbers, operators and the decimal key.
+- Using event listeners for buttons, and separating numbers, operators and the decimal button.

 Areas to practice:
 - Arrow functions, need to fully understand the logic.
 Many functions in the